 Club Fantasci Scoring (Based on scale of 10):

 Rules Book: 8.5

 Club Fantasci Overall Score: 8.5

 This game is Club Fantasci Certified!

-FAITH is a solid, easy to play sci-fi RPG that offers a lot of adventuring right out of the box and with the planned addition of two campaigns as stretch goals, will offer even more to backers than I saw in the demo.
+I’m giving FAITH 8.5 out of 10 stars because it a solid, easy to play sci-fi RPG that offers a lot of adventuring right out of the box and with the planned addition of two campaigns as stretch goals, will offer even more to backers than I saw in the demo.
 Add to that the phenomenal art that really draws you into the setting, I cannot wait to see what the final product looks like with all of the components in place.

 While the game recommends 3-5 players as best, to keep things moving along briskly, you can easily add more players to your group using just a regular deck of playing cards.
 It’s an inexpensive way to expand your adventuring party.

 Burning Games diceless system in this title will work well for board gamers looking for an RPG to play but who may be put off by more complex rules of other systems.
 If you’ve been thinking of expanding your horizons from board games into the RPG realm, I’d say give this one a serious look.
 You don’t have to take it on faith, this one is good enough to back.